Fishing as a school holidays activity in Hertfordshire or London

 There is also a kind of X factor involved which is hard to put into words – you have to try it to experience it.

-A lesson with me is a good starting point (at one of my locations in London and Hertfordshire).
+A lesson with me is a good starting point (at one of my locations in Hertfordshire or London).
 You will need to attend (taking part, ideally).
 Think of it as an investment in your children’s future; by encouraging them to try fishing you might be sparking an interest that will last a lifetime.

 I teach people to fish independently and safely, so if your children take to it, they will be able to entertain themselves during the school holidays.
 Your options will depend on how old they are.
 It will be down to you to organise trips for your younger ones, and this will be enjoyable for all of you.
 Once you are by a lake or river, you don’t have to fish all day; try pond dipping, paddling, going for a walk or having a picnic.